 It was the first time that Egypt, a longtime U.S. ally, openly acknowledged that it sides with the Syrian government.
 The Assad regime is not only allied with U.S. adversaries Iran and Russia but is also loathed across much of the Arab world for its scorched-earth attacks and the refugee crisis that its civil war has spawned.
 Sisi is now one of the only Arab leaders to explicitly back Damascus, which since late 2011 has been suspended from the Arab League and which Al Jazeera—by far the most watched television network in the Arab world—incessantly rails against.

 Of course, hints of Sisi’s sympathy for his Syrian counterpart have been visible for years.
 Back in July 2013, just weeks after then-army chief Sisi led the military in removing Cairo’s Muslim Brotherhood-led government, Egypt and Syria agreed to revive diplomatic ties.
-(The Brotherhood regime had cut them to protest Damascus’ heavy-handed crackdown on dissent.) told visiting diplomats to begin preparations for his downfall.
+(The Brotherhood regime had cut them to protest Damascus’ heavy-handed crackdown on dissent.)
+Since then, Egypt has followed a wait-and-see approach, biding its time to see who would emerge victorious in Syria before coming out strongly for or against one side.
+When, for example, Assad seemed on the defensive amid Islamic State (ISIS) advances in summer 2015, Sisi reportedly told visiting diplomats to begin preparations for his downfall.

 Shortly thereafter, however, the tide turned.
 Russia’s intervention in Syria in September 2015 swung the momentum in the regime’s favor, and the Assad government began to appear, more than at any time since 2011, the likely victor.
 Sisi took notice, and by late last year, the previously unsayable—that Syria is better off with Assad than without him—ceased to be so.